Kong/kong/UPGRADE.md

 Admin API endpoints.

-This section will highlight breaking changes that you need to be aware of before upgrading, and will describe the recommended upgrade path.
+This section will highlight breaking changes that you need to be aware of before upgrading and will describe the recommended upgrade path.
 We recommend that you consult the full [0.14.0 Changelog](https://github.com/Kong/kong/blob/master/CHANGELOG.md) for a complete list of changes and new features.